hxwang/Security-Summary/DDoS/defense/defense-overlay.md

 ### WebSOS, MOVE
 - [[Cook-2003]](http://www.cs.columbia.edu/~angelos/Papers/websos-icon.pdf)  WebSOS
 - [[Stavrou]](http://www.cs.columbia.edu/~angelos/Papers/2005/move-ndss.pdf)  MOVE
-- Both of these use graphical Turing test s to differentiate human users from attack zombies, instead of public-key in the original SOS, to authenticate the clietns accessing the web server.
+- Both of these use graphical Turing tests to differentiate human users from attack zombies, instead of public-key in the original SOS, to authenticate the clietns accessing the web server.